VinceCabs/GAUnit/docs/howtos.rst

 with Google Sheet
 ^^^^^^^^^^^^^^^^^^^^

-Google Sheets can be very convenient for tracking plans:
+Google Sheets is very convenient to write tracking plans:

 - they are shareable and easily accessible
 - they allow collaborative editing